coldter/AtmiyaNetwork-Autologin/README.md

 chmod u+x <script_name>.sh
 ```

-you can also add alias of place it in /bin folder to easy access.
+you can also add alias or place it in /bin folder to easy access.

 ----------